omni-us/reconplogger/README.rst

 Contributing
 ============

 Contributions to this package are very welcome.
-When you intend to work with the source code, note that this project does not include a `requirements.txt` file.
+When you plan to work with the source code, note that this project does not include a `requirements.txt` file.
 This is by intention.
 To make it very clear what are the requirements for different use cases, all the requirements of the project are stored in the file `setup.cfg`.
 The basic runtime requirements are defined in section :code:`[options]` in the :code:`install_requires` entry.
 All optional requirements are stored in section :code:`[options.extras_require]`.
-There is a `dev` extras require to be used by developers (e.g. requirements to run the unit tests) and a :code:`bump` extras require for the maintainer of the package.
+There are :code:`test`, :code:`dev` and :code:`doc` extras require to be used by developers (e.g. requirements to run the unit tests) and an :code:`all` extras require for optional runtime requirements, namely Flask support.

 The recommended way to work with the source code is the following.
 First clone the repository, then create a virtual environment, activate it and finally